Skip to main content

 Feature::for($earlyAccessTeam)->activate('new-billing');

-Emergency kill switch with the before method
+Emergency kill switch (using the before method)

 <?php